Akhilrajan-V/EscapeRoom-VR/README.md

 - Harshvardhan Takawale

 ---
 The project website contains all the required documentations along with the google drive link of the entire project package zip file.
+Package files could not be uploaded due to large file size.
+So the entire package is zipped and uploaded into the drive.

 Link to the website : https://sites.google.com/view/escaperoomdod/home?authuser=2